lulu3202/crewai_101/README.md

-# CrewAI Crash Course: Building Multi-Agent Systems for Real-World Use Cases
+# CrewAI 101: Building Multi-Agent Systems for Real-World Use Cases
 This repository demonstrates how to create and utilize multiple AI agents for complex tasks using the CrewAI framework.
 The example focuses on automating the creation of blog posts from existing YouTube videos.

 ## Project Overview